-Here in Bay Country, we have an abundance of evergreen plants to choose from.
+Here in Chesapeake Country, we have an abundance of evergreen plants to choose from.
 Many — but not all — narrowleaf greens will hold their needles if you treat them right, while adding beauty and aroma to your home.
 For long-lasting holiday greens, gather arborvitae, Canaan fir, Douglas fir, junipers, Nordman red cedar, red pine, Scots pine and white pine.

 Many broadleaf evergreens will also hold up throughout the holidays.
 Choose from American holly, cherry laurel, Chinese holly, English holly, English ivy, mountain laurel, pachysandra, periwinkle, rhododendron and southern magnolia.
 Japanese hollies are plentiful, but their foliage does not stay as attractive for as long as the other varieties.

-Boxwood branches have many decorating uses, such as in making wreaths, sprays, kissing balls and centerpieces.
+Boxwood branches have many decorating uses, such as making wreaths, sprays, kissing balls and centerpieces.
 To increase their longevity in the home, carry along a pail of hot water, about 100 degrees, and immediately place the broken end of the branches in the water.
 The cold stems will absorb the hot water readily.

+To punch holes through the boxwood canopy thus allowing light to penetrate into the center of the plant, break branches 12 to 14 inches long.
+Breaks made when temperatures are low are clean and will heal quickly come spring.
 Another advantage to pruning boxwoods by breaking branches during winter months is you have more time, so you can do a better job.
 Winter pruning also gives you a head start on spring pruning.

 Ask The Bay Gardener your questions at DR.FRGouin@gmail.com.
 Please include your name and address.